Olarkal/AI-Game-Bot/README.md

 7. In line 41, enter your virtual camera number (1-3).
 8. In line 43, enter your API key.
 9. Restart your PC for Tesseract to start working and check the path:
-a.
 Press Win+R, enter sysdm.cpl
-b.
 Go to the “Advanced” tab
-c.
 Click the “Environment Variables” button
-d.
 In the system variables, find the “PATH” line, open it, and you should see C:\Program Files\Tesseract-OCR.
 If it is not there, enter it manually.
-11. Start the game.
+10. Start the game.
-12. Run Start.bat
+11. Run Start.bat

 The bot will download YOLO and start learning.